-You may be allowed to make additional catch-up salary deferral contributions beginning in the calendar year in which you become age 50, or in any calendar year after 2001 if you are already age 50 or older.
-For the 2012 calendar year, your catch-up contributions cannot exceed \$5,500.
-After calendar year 2012, the catch-up contribution limit may increase for cost-of-living increases.
+You may be allowed to make additional catch-up salary deferral contributions beginning in the calendar year in which you become age 50 or in any calendar year after 2001 if you are already age 50 or older.
+For the 2020 calendar year, your catch-up contributions cannot exceed \$6,500 for a combined total of \$26,000.
+After calendar year 2020, the catch-up contribution limit may increase for cost-of-living increases.
 You may make such catch-up contributions, if you have already contributed salary deferral contributions up to the maximum limit permitted by law, or you have reached other plan or IRS limits for that year.
-To make catch-up salary deferral contributions, you must elect to have a portion of your salary contributed to the Plan through payroll withholding.
-Please visit Diversified Direct Online at www.divinvest.com or call Diversified Direct at 800-755-5801 in order to make your initial catch-up salary deferral contribution election.
+Your catch-up contributions will automatically come into effect once the 2020 salary deferral limit of \$19,500 is reached.
+All remaining salary deferral contributions for a given year will be considered catch-up salary deferral contributions until the combined total of \$26,000 is reached.
+As previously mentioned, the salary deferral limit may increase for cost-of-living increases.
 Unless you amend it, the election will remain in effect for each succeeding year.